t3mr0i/QuizWorld/README.md

 - Socket.IO for real-time communication
 - OpenAI Assistants API for answer validation
 - HTML, CSS, and JavaScript for the frontend
+- PartyKit for real-time multiplayer
+- Vercel for hosting

 ## License